 Let’s get started!
 Below, you will find all the recommended tools sorted by what they do.

-(Full discolsure: Based on many hours of work, I have developed some favorites that I share here.
-Some of these favorites I've contacted to become an affiliate.
+(Full disclosure: Based on many hours of work, I have developed some favourites that I share here.
+Some of these favourites I've contacted to become an affiliate.
 There are 2 affiliate links in this article.
 If you think I deserve to be paid for my work, feel free to use those links :)

 So what is really the difference between Google Analytics, Mixpanel, and Amplitude?

 Google Analytics — We have all heard of it and it is, indeed, a fantastic tool.
 Its biggest advantage is that it’s free.
 Who doesn’t love free stuff?
 It is super easy to get started with and therefore one of the first things that should be implemented when publishing a website.
 As long as your online business is only a website in the style of e-commerce or lead creation, Google Analytics is your perfect tool to track data!
 The most valuable information sources are funnels, and marketing attribution (where do your best visitors come from?).
 If you have a mobile app, I don’t recommend using Firebase with Google Analytics (unfortunately Firebase/GA for mobile apps has no API so you can’t get access to the data that you track anywhere else).
 What a pain!

 Mixpanel — This tool is the most commonly used product analytics tool.
 It’s available for both web and mobile apps.
 The most useful features include analysis of engagement, funnel, user profiles, and cohorts.
 This tool gives you access to all the data you need to know to improve your conversion rates and drive retention and revenue.